holtsdav/MacMuteOnLocation/README.md

 If you encounter any issues or have questions:

-1. Check the [Issues](../../issues) page for existing solutions
+1. Check the [Issues](https://github.com/holtsdav/MacMuteOnLocation/issues) page for existing solutions
 2. Create a new issue with detailed information about your problem
 3. Include your macOS version and any relevant error messages

 ---

 **Note**: This app is designed for personal use and privacy.
-Always ensure you comply with local laws and regulations regarding location tracking and microphone usage.
+Always ensure you comply with local laws and regulations regarding location tracking usage.